Last Updated on October 9, 2023 by Matt Musico

 Among Rangers all time home run leaders, are you surprised to learn that only two have slugged more than 300 dingers during their time with the organization?
 The Rangers have only been around since 1972, but I was expecting more than that.
-What you’ll see below is some details on the top five of Texas’ career home run leaderboard, along with the rest of the current top 20.
+What you’ll see below are some details on the top five of Texas’ career home run leaderboard, along with the rest of the current top 20.

 Rangers All Time Home Run Leaders: Top 5